Colour trade mark: India

 In India, a colour mark can be registered provided the consumers directly link the colour with the brand.
 The application might be refused if a single colour is claimed as it is difficult to prove distinctiveness with just a single colour.

 Australia

 Requirements are set out in the Trade Marks Office Manual of Practice and Procedure issued by IP Australia.

+China

+The Trademark law of China allows color marks to be registered.
+However, applicant guidance released by the China National Intellectual Property Administration indicates that the obtainable rights are relatively restrictive.
+A single color mark cannot be obtained; only a combination of colors can be trademarked, and the application specimen must include a full color swatch, along with an explanation of how the mark will be used distinctively.

 European Union

 In the European Union, Article 4 of Council Regulation (EC) No. 40-94 of 20 December 1993 ("signs of which a Community Trade Mark may consist") relevantly states that any CTM may consist of "any signs capable of being represented graphically...provided that such signs are capable of distinguishing the goods or services of one undertaking from those of other undertakings".
 In Libertel Groep v Benelux Merkenbureau (case C-104/01) dated May 6, 2003 the ECJ repeats the criteria from Sieckmann v German Patent Office (case C-273/00) that graphical representation preferably means by images, lines or characters, and that the representation must be clear, precise, self-contained, easily accessible, intelligible, durable and objective.

 This definition generally encompasses colour marks, and therefore an applicant for a CTM or a national trademark in the EC may define their colour trademark using an international colour code such as RAL or Pantone.
 In most cases, a colour trademark will be registered only after an enhanced distinctiveness through use in the EC has been proved.